strawblond/strawblond-php-sdk/README.md

 Consult our documentation at https://developers.strawblond.com for resources that expose additional methods (like `send()` on invoices and offers).

 ## Usage
-Start by sending a request using one of the methods available on a resource.
+Start by sending a request using one of the methods available on the resource.
 In this example we're trying to fetch a single invoice given a invoice ID.
 The `get` method returns a `Response` object.
 ```php
 $response = $api->invoice()->get('jDe2KdWYK4');
 ```